If you’re starting to wonder whether your child may be autistic or have ADHD, the hardest part is often the uncertainty.

 Do you assess teenagers and girls who may be ‘masking’?

 Absolutely.
+Masking is especially common in teenagers and girls, which means autism can be missed or misunderstood without specialist assessment.
 We understand that many autistic and ADHD teens, especially girls, can present differently and often mask their difficulties at school.
 Our approach is sensitive, neuroaffirming, and tailored to pick up on these subtleties.

 What if my child doesn’t meet the criteria for autism or ADHD?